Marta Churchwell: Art can be part of healing regimen

 Within an hour of having the brain electrode activated, Marble created a painting that was more flowing and colorful than any of her previous paintings, and her brain communicated her thoughts to her hand more readily, she said.

 “Art therapy certainly helped me heal,” she said.
-“It allowed me to focus and recreate an identify for myself.”
+“It allowed me to focus and re-create an identity for myself.”

 It led her on a journey of becoming a prolific abstract painter whose work has been featured in numerous individual and group exhibits and in a juried Missouri bicentennial art exhibit that toured the state last year.